NZ Formulary

 Before you start

-• Tell your doctor if you have heart or liver problems, diabetes, or haemophilia.
+• Tell your doctor if you have heart problems, haemophilia, or if you have ever had hepatitis B or C.

 • Tell your doctor if you are pregnant, planning to become pregnant, or breastfeeding.